Conformal invariance of dimer heights on isoradial double graphs: Introduction

 In particular, we do not assume the graph to be periodic, and we do not assume the boundary to be smooth except for a straight portion.
+The problem solved in this paper was also mentioned in \cite{CS12}, namely, whether the conformal invariance result for domino tilings is also true for isoradial graphs.
+We construct a ``nice" approximation of discrete isoradial graphs to continuous domains, so that the boundary conditions could be dealt with and the convergence result follows.
 Since the bipartite isoradial graph is obtained by the superposition of an arbitrary isoradial graph and its interior dual graph, the boundary conditions are discrete analogues of the Dirichlet boundary conditions and the Neumann boundary conditions.
 We prove, in this paper, the convergence of the inverse weighted adjacency matrix ($K^{-1}$) for both boundary conditions.
-Although similar boundary conditions have been addressed on the uniform square grid (\cite{RK00,RK01}), the major difference of this paper from previous work lies in the fact that we are working on isoradial graphs, and the analysis on isoradial graphs are more complicated (\cite{CS11}).
-In particular, the discrete holomorphic functions on isoradial graphs are not Lipschitz in general.
-The $K^{-1}$ is closely related to the local statistics of dimers (\cite{RK97}), and moreover, the spin-spin correlation of the Ising model (\cite{HS10,Jub11}).
+The major difference of this paper from previous work also lies in the fact that we are working on isoradial graphs, and the analysis on isoradial graphs is more complicated \cite{CS11}.
+The $K^{-1}$ is closely related to the local statistics of dimers \cite{RK97}, and moreover, the spin-spin correlation of the Ising model \cite{HS10,JD11}.